aiven/devportal/docs/tools/terraform/reference/cookbook/m3db-m3agg-recipe.rst

   }

 ``namespaces`` in M3 is used to determine how metrics are stored and retained.
 There is always one unaggregated namespace which is configured under the ``demo-m3db`` resource ``namespaces`` block.
 There are three aggregated namespaces defined within the same block for different resolution settings.
-Typically, a low resolution data is retained for a longer period of time than a high resolution data.
+With high resolution (more samples per second), you'll have more data points for a given time compared to low resolution.
+More data points will require more storage, and that's why low resolution data is retained for a longer period of time than high resolution data.

 More resources
 --------------